HIT2GAP-EU-PROJECT/bemserver/README.md

     FLASK_ENV=development  # development or production
     FLASK_SETTINGS_FILE=  # path to optional settings path

-Since h2g-platform-core uses python-dotenv, you may store them in an .env file at the root of the application.
+Since bemserver uses python-dotenv, you may store them in an .env file at the root of the application.

 ### Launch core api server

-From the activated h2g-core virtual environment, once the environment variables are set.
+From the activated BEMServer virtual environment, once the environment variables are set.

 .. code-block:: shell